Coming soon • Private women’s health, thoughtfully kept

 Your body.
 Your mind.
 Your story.

-Private by default Stored on your device Works offline One-time payment
+Stored on your device Works offline One-time payment model

 A more personal standard